-The County has provided the material and information contained in this Official Statement and has authorized the execution and distribution of this Official Statement.
+Except as otherwise expressly provided herin, the County has provided the material and information contained in this Official Statement.
+The County has authorized the execution and distribution of this Official Statement.

-Any questions concerning this Official Statement or the Bonds should be addressed to the Director of the Office of Budget and Finance (the "Finance Director"), Washington County Administration Building, 100 West Washington Street, Room 304, Hagerstown, Maryland 21740; telephone: (240) 313-2300; email: dmurray@washco-md.net.
+Any questions concerning this Official Statement or the Bonds should be addressed to Sara L. Greaves, Chief Financial Officer, Washington County Administration Building, 100 West Washington Street, Room 3100, Hagerstown, Maryland 21740; telephone: (240) 313-2300; email: sgreaves@washco-md.net.